uschpc/webportal-netlify-gatsby/src/user-guides/coldfront/request-new-allocation.md

   * **Nodetype**:
       * Lenovo NX360 with 16 CPU cores and 64 GB memory: $800 per year
       * Lenovo NX360 with 20 CPU cores and 64 GB memory: $1,000 per year
-* **Project Storage (Storage)**: Additional storage you can purchase if you require more than the initial 10 TB that the CARC provides to each PI for free.
+* **Project Storage (Storage)**: Storage space in the /project file system.
+CARC provides PIs up to 10 TB of space across projects for free, but more can be purchased if needed.
   * **Entered in increments of 5 TB**.

 Select the resource you'd like access to and provide a justification for access to that resource.
 Your justification should include information on how you'll be using the resource and how many CPU/service unit hours you anticipate needing to use.